Green Guru LLC Irrigation & Landscape Lighting

 Also see: Tune-Ups & Repairs and Winterization.

-FAQs
+Irrigation Upgrade FAQs

 Do you install PRVs and set pressure targets?

-Do smart controllers reduce my water bill automatically?
+Do smart controllers reduce water bills automatically?

 Are drip conversions worth it?

-Often, yes—especially in beds where sprays create overspray, algae, and runoff.
+Often, yes, especially in beds where sprays create overspray, algae, and runoff.
 Drip/subsurface can be more predictable and easier to maintain when built with filtration and regulation.

 Can you quote upgrades without a visit?